Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwValues

 Tags: xml.sequenceOffset=40
-#@SECTION: 0..1 aggr swValuesPhys represents the values in the
+0..1 aggr swValuesPhys represents the values in the

 physical domain.